zheksoon/snapdrag/README.md

 });
 ```

-**TODO**: add example demonstrating the offset

-Offset is calculated once when the drag interaction starts.
-It's the distance between the cursor position and the top-left corner of the dragging component.
-If not specified, it's computed in a way that the component position matches the rendered position before the drag.
+Note: Offset is calculated once when the drag interaction starts.
+It’s the distance between the cursor position and the top-left corner of the dragging component.
+If not specified, it’s computed so that the component’s position matches its rendered position before the drag.
 ### Callbacks

 #### `shouldDrag`
-Function to define if the element should react to drag interactions.
+Function to determine if the element should react to drag interactions.
 Must return `true` or `false`.

 ```tsx
 const { draggable } = useDraggable({